 Finding a cosigner may be easier if you communicate that you can release them from their responsibilities after making the first 24 consecutive payments on-time and in full, in addition to meeting the program requirements for a solo student borrower.
 These requirements include being a U.S. citizen or having permanent U.S. resident status and setting up automatic debit payments.
 Once you’ve released your cosigner, you’ll have a greater sense of independence and financial freedom.

 If you have exhausted all your options for a cosigner and cannot qualify on your own, you may want to consider applying for a different type of student loan.
 Ascent’s Non-Cosigned Loan is an innovative non-cosigned loan designed with students in mind.
-Eligible Juniors, Seniors and Graduate Students may qualify based on their future earning potential, satisfactory academic progress and credit history (see qualifying requirements).
+Eligible undergraduate juniors and seniors may qualify based on additional factors (learn more).

 Wherever your college dreams may lead you, we’re here to support you.
 We have a variety of resources available to serve you on your journey and we’re here to answer any questions you may have.
 Check out our blog for more tips.